JohnZolton/TeenyGame/README.md

 ### P2P Gaming on Nostr and Lightning

 TeenyGame is a peer-to-peer gaming platform leveraging [Nostr](https://github.com/nostr-protocol) for authentication and [Lightning Network](https://lightning.network/) for sats betting.
-The project aims to provide make Nostr more fun.
+The project is to make Nostr more fun.

 ## Development Roadmap